friendly/DDAR/README.md

 This page has been designed to set up the scaffolding for the site and dynamically add nav items and page content.

+*Note:* All static files in the index.php file, are served via a `urlfor` helper function.
+If you plan on adding any files or pages, you will need to use this helper as well.

 ### Chapter pages ###